How much coal is in the United States?

 The U.S. Energy Information Administration (EIA) publishes three measures of how much coal is left in the United States, which are based on various degrees of geologic certainty and on the economic feasibility of mining the coal.

 Did you know?

-Twenty six other states had 23% of the DRB.
+Twenty five other states had the remaining 23% of the DRB.

 What is the amount of world coal reserves?

-Five countries had about 75% of the world's coal reserves.
+Five countries had about 74% of the world's coal reserves.
 The top five countries and their share of world proved coal reserves:

 - United States—22%